 - Color Glass

 These items are shipped to different vendors, unlike curbside that all go to the same Material Recovery Facility(MRF).

 - Small and Large Electronics

 - Other Aluminum items

 Residents of Pearland or Brazoria county can bring Household Hazardous Waste at no cost but will be required to provide a current utility bill or a valid id with their current address on it.

-Residents outside Brazoria County will be able to drop off Household Hazardous Waste with a donation to KPB of $1 per pound.
+Residents outside Brazoria County (Excluding Pearland Residents*COP no longer covering the cost) will be able to drop off Household Hazardous Waste with a donation to KPB of $1.50 per pound.
 Items included in this are: